 Booking hostels and budget accommodation in advance.
 As outlined, in many cases it not only makes sense to book in advance for a good room, but is total necessarily for peace of mind.
 If you do a search on Google for say 'cheap accommodation in' 'Paris', 'New York' or 'Sydney' you will find thousands of results mostly from resellers working on commission.
-There are two such companies shown here - Hostel World below, perhaps the most establish and well know and Hostel Bookers, above a worthy alternative (in the end they are the same company).
+Hostel World and Hostel Bookers being the market leaders (they are now the same company).

 You can view all available budget accommodation in a destination, view available dates and see customer ratings.
 Booking is simple on-line and your room is guaranteed.
-We recommended Hostel Booker (search box above).
+We recommended Hostel World.
 The rates quoted are the same as walk-in rates.

 You can make a booking through either site or, if you have found this site a useful resource and want to support its continuation by in helping with hosting/bandwidth charges, please book through this site on this page.